First Bulgarian Empire: Territorial expansion

 Krum's successor Khan Omurtag (r.
-814–831) concluded a 30-year peace treaty with the Byzantines, thus allowing both countries to restore their economies and finance after the bloody conflicts in the first decade of the century, establishing the border along the Erkesia trench between Debeltos on the Black Sea and the valley of the Maritsa River at Kalugerovo.
-To the west the Bulgarians were in control of Belgrade (whose modern name was first known as Alba Bulgarica) by the 820s and the northwestern boundaries with the Frankish Empire were firmly settled along the middle Danube by 827.
+814–831) concluded a 30-year peace treaty with the Byzantines establishing the border along the Erkesia trench between Debeltos on the Black Sea and the valley of the Maritsa River at Kalugerovo, thus allowing both countries to restore their economies and finance after the bloody conflicts in the first decade of the century.
+To the west the Bulgarians were in control of Belgrade (whose modern name was first known as Alba Bulgarica) by the 820s, and the northwestern boundaries with the Frankish Empire were firmly settled along the middle Danube by 827.
 To the north-east Omurtag fought the Khazars along the Dnieper River, which was the easternmost limit of Bulgaria.
 Extensive building was undertaken in the capital Pliska, including the construction of a magnificent palace, pagan temples, ruler's residence, fortress, citadel, water-main, and bath, mainly from stone and brick.
-Omurtag started in 814 persecution of Christians, in particular against the Byzantine prisoners of war settled north of the Danube.
-Menologion of Basil II, glorifies Basil as a warrior defending Orthodox Christendom against the attacks of the pagan Bulgars.
-The expansion to the south and south-west continued under Omurtag's successors under the guidance of the capable kavhan (First Minister) Isbul.
+In 814 Omurtag began the persecution of Christians, in particular against the Byzantine prisoners of war settled north of the Danube.

+The expansion to the south and south-west continued with Omurtag's successors under the guidance of the capable kavhan (First Minister) Isbul.
 During the short reign of Khan Malamir (r.
 831–836), the important city of Philippopolis (Plovdiv) was incorporated into the country.
 Under Khan Presian (r.
-836–852), the Bulgarians took most of Macedonia, and the borders of the country reached the Adriatic Sea near Valona and Aegean Sea.
+836–852), the Bulgarians took most of Macedonia, and the borders of the country reached the Adriatic Sea near Valona and as far south as the Rhodopes and the plain surrounding Thessaloniki.
 Byzantine historians do not mention any resistance against the Bulgarian expansion in Macedonia, leading to the conclusion that the expansion was largely peaceful.
 With this, Bulgaria had become the dominant power in the Balkans.
-The advances further west was blocked by the development of a new Slavic state under Byzantine patronage, the Principality of Serbia.
+The advance further west was blocked by the development of a new Slavic state under Byzantine patronage, the Principality of Serbia.
 Between 839 and 842 the Bulgarians waged war on the Serbs but did not make any progress.
-Historian Mark Whittow asserts that the claim for a Serb victory in that war in De Administrando Imperio was wishful Byzantine thinking, but notes that any Serb submission to the Bulgarians went no further than the payment of tribute.
+Historian Mark Whittow suggests that the claim for a Serb victory in that war in De Administrando Imperio may have been wishful Byzantine thinking, but notes that any Serb submission to the Bulgarians went no further than the payment of tribute.